qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - email that i put in travels does not show i travels
 - my travel assistant always has past travel how do i make it show current travel plans
 - my travel emails are not showing up in the travel section
-- instead of a travel assistant tbsp
+- instead of a travel assistant entry
 - should move tickets be forwarded to assistant
 - this should be moved into the travel assistant but but won’t
 - this did not appear in travel assistant